 Continuties and Discontinuities of the Internationalised Greek Nationalism

 One of the bitter lessons learned from the history of the workers’ movement is that the critique of capital not only doesn’t exhaust, but also doesn’t presuppose the critique of the nation-form.
 In the case of the State-form, the very existence of the Fordist compromise, either in the Keynesian or in the “real socialist” version, appears to be advocating the opposite, and in its more sophisticated versions, the critique of capital seemed to exhaust the question.
 It is indeed convenient, as the vanguard party of the working-class, to speak of the State of the capitalists and in practice to reduce it in a one-dimensional set of relations, in a battlefield where two camps are clashing and hence it is neutral, implicitly implying that the question of the nation is also neutral.
-Because, supposedly, what is the nation rather than a false consciousness which will be abolished with the proper political propaganda?
-By translating the State either as popular or as bourgeois, according to the political preferences of those who adopt it, the theoretical scheme always presupposed that State and capital are the womb producing the whole world, but denying that this womb may have more than one dimension.
-However, the transition from the Ancien Régime to capitalism didn’t result in the creation of the capitalist relations themselves, but the conditions for their development.
-As Heide Gerstenberger writes:
+For, supposedly, what is the nation rather than a false consciousness which will be abolished with the proper political propaganda?
+By translating the State either as popular or as bourgeois, according to the political preferences of those who adopt it, the theoretical scheme always presupposed that State and capital are the womb producing the whole world, denying that this womb may have more than one dimension.
+However, the transition from the ancien régime to capitalism didn’t result in the creation of the capitalist relations themselves, but the conditions for their development.
+As Heide Gerstenberger states:

 The essence of any bourgeois revolution was not the furthering of capitalism but the establishment of a bourgeois State.
 Its apparatus belongs to nobody – hence to “the nation”.
 The bourgeois State is separated from society in that it transforms the inequality of social positions into the equality of the subjects of law, while at the same time sanctioning the existence (and further development) of fundamental inequality in the material living conditions of citizens by sanctioning any sort of private property.